 Use of non-ECC GPU memory.
 GPUs used for computations must have ECC RAM and the ECC state must be enabled in the GPU driver settings.
-Deformable image registration may however be computed on GPUs without ECC RAM.

 Dose calculation on GPU may be affected by computer/driver updates.
 The dose calculation on GPU must be revalidated after any hardware or software platform changes, including operating system Service Packs.
-This can be done by running the RSL-D-RP-12A-SEAT, RayPlan 12A System Environment Acceptance Test Protocol and by running the self-tests for all computations using GPU.
+This can be done by running the RSL-D-RP-2023B-SEAT, RayPlan 2023B System Environment Acceptance Test Protocol and by running the self-tests for all computations using GPU.